aduffeck/has_alter_ego/README.md

     rake db:migrate

 ### As a gem
-Add the following line to your config/environment.rb file:
+Add the following line to your **config/environment.rb** file:
     config.gem "has_alter_ego"
 Then
     gem install has_alter_ego
     script/generate has_alter_ego
     rake db:migrate

+Rails 3
+### As a plugin
+    rails plugin install git://github.com/aduffeck/has_alter_ego.git
+    rails generate has_alter_ego
+    rake db:migrate

+### As a gem
+Add the following line to your **Gemfile** file:
+    gem "has_alter_ego"
+Then
+    bundle install
+    rails generate has_alter_ego
+    rake db:migrate

 # Usage

 The seed data is defined in YAML files called after the model's table.
-The files are expected in db/fixtures/alter_egos.
+The files are expected in **db/fixtures/alter_egos**.

-Say you have a Model Car. has_alter_ego is enabled with the has_alter_ego method:
+Say you have a Model Car. has_alter_ego is enabled with the *has_alter_ego* method:

     create_table :cars do |t|
       t.string :brand